microsoft/playwright/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Let us know what functionality you'd like to see in PlayWright and what is your usecase.
+Let us know what functionality you'd like to see in Playwright and what is your use case.
-Do you think others might need this as well?
+Do you think others might benefit from this as well?